yw0nam/Parallel_Tacotron2/README.md

 </p>

 The model isn't converge.
-I assume this caused by low batch size(4 per 1 gpu)
+I presume this due to the low batch size

 # Issue